Distracted driving: Legislation

 Thirty-nine states and the District of Columbia (D.C.) have passed laws related to distracted driving.
 Additionally, 41 states, D.C. and Guam have banned text messaging for all drivers, and 10 states, D.C. and Guam prohibit drivers from holding phones while driving.
+Michigan's Kelsey's Law prohibits many teen drivers from using cell phones will driving, with a few limited exceptions.
 However, no state currently completely bans all use of the device, including hands-free.
 Each state varies in the restrictions placed upon drivers.

 Current US laws are not strictly enforced.
 Punishments are so mild that people pay little attention.
 Drivers are not categorically prohibited from using phones while driving.
 For example, using earphones to talk and texting with a hands-free device remain legal.

 Laws have not led to consistent driver compliance.
 Hand-held phone usage fell in New York in the five months after the hands-free law took effect.
 However, it returned to near the prior level by the 16-month mark.